Whanganui District

 Whanganui District is one of the districts of New Zealand.
 It includes the city of Whanganui and surrounding areas.

 Geography

 Formerly spelled "Wanganui", the Whanganui District Council resulted from the amalgamation of Wanganui and Waitotara county councils and Wanganui City Council.
-The district has an area of 2,373 km².
+The district has an area of 2,373 km^{2}.
 Much of the land in Whanganui District is rough hill country surrounding the valley of the Whanganui River.
 A large proportion of this is within the Whanganui National Park.

 In 2015 the New Zealand Geographic Board, at the request of the Wanganui District Council, changed the name of the district from Wanganui District to Whanganui District, bringing the name in line with the spelling of the river.